ai-dock/onetrainer/README.md

 Run [OneTrainer](https://github.com/Nerogar/OneTrainer) in a docker container locally or in the cloud.

+This image is an extension of [Ai-Dock/Linux-Desktop](https://github.com/ai-dock/linux-desktop) with OneTrainer preinstalled for user convenience.

-These container images are tested extensively at [Vast.ai](https://link.ai-dock.org/template-vast-onetrainer-jupyter) & [Runpod.io](https://link.ai-dock.org/template-runpod-onetrainer-jupyter) but compatibility with other GPU cloud services is expected.
+These container images are tested extensively at [Vast.ai](https://link.ai-dock.org/template-vast-onetrainer) & [Runpod.io](https://link.ai-dock.org/template-runpod-onetrainer) but compatibility with other GPU cloud services is expected.

 >[!NOTE]
 >These images do not bundle models or third-party configurations.
 You should use a [provisioning script](#provisioning-script) to automatically configure your container.
 You can find examples in `config/provisioning`.